-The use of IoT-enabled devices such as GPS trackers allows staff to track workers in the field.
-Linked to a shared dashboard, this provides managers with the exact location of their staff.
-Particularly when out in the field.
-You’ll know when an engineer is travelling to a job site and when they’re in transit.
+The use of IoT-enabled devices such as GPS trackers allows users to track workers in the field.
+Linked to a shared dashboard, this provides the exact location of field staff and lets you know when an engineer is travelling to a job site or when they’re in transit.

-With GPS trackers, you can track field service workers and their vehicles.
+The use of GPS trackers can also help track company vehicles and equipment.
 An advantage of vehicle tracking is assigning technicians who’re closest to a job.
-This helps eliminate job delays and reduces the 50% of service hours lost due to travel time.
-Vehicle tracking can also provide further data analysis of a mobile workforce.
-Including driver behaviour data, vehicle idle times, and fuel optimisation reports.
+This eliminates job delays and reduces the 50% of service hours lost due to travel time.
+Vehicle tracking can also provide further data analysis of mobile workers, including driver behaviour data, vehicle idle times, and fuel optimisation reports.

-Efficient workforce management starts with job scheduling and dispatch tasks.
-This helps to make sure you’re assigning the right workforce to the right jobs.
-Simply by knowing your engineer’s skills, experience, and real-time location.
+Efficient mobile workforce management starts with scheduling and dispatching tasks.
+This helps to make sure you’re assigning the right workers to the right job by knowing an engineer’s skill set, experience, and real-time location.
 Workforce planning and scheduling can be automated with a digital field service system.
 This helps to:

-- Provide visibility of all workforce teams and engineers in the field
+- Provide visibility of all workforce in the field

 - Allow for flexibility when scheduling and dispatching workers

-- Improve communication between office-based staff and mobile teams
+- Improve communication between office-based staff and mobile workers

 From a single dashboard, you’re able to view your entire mobile workforce in one place.
 This allows you to assign qualified technicians to the right jobs.
-Ultimately, assign a technician who has the best chance of providing a first-time fix.
-Guaranteeing a good customer service experience.
+Ultimately, assigning a technician who has the best chance of providing a first-time fix and guaranteeing a good customer service experience.
 Service providers with a 90% CSAT score can increase total revenue margins by 30%.

-The use of cloud-based apps and tools has elevated the efficiency of workforce management.
+The use of cloud-based mobile apps has elevated the efficiency of mobile workforce management.
 Most notably by accessing data via a mobile device from anywhere at any time.
-Whether for small business services such as plumbing, landscaping, and pest control.
+Whether for small business services such as plumbing, landscaping, or pest control.
 Or for larger field operations such as utilities and healthcare.

-Along with real-time tracking and flexible schedules, mobile apps provide:
+Along with real-time tracking and flexible schedules, mobile workforce apps provide:

 - Real-time inventory management